 At a time when questions of optional lifestyles are being raised, the Women's Program attempts to help women know themselves better, to understand their relationships within their society and to participate more effectively in their chosen roles.
 Workshops, continuing education offerings, credit program offerings and referral services are designed to provide women with information, skill development and personal guidance in the areas of individual growth and awareness, interaction and communication with others, career development, community awareness and involvement and women's studies.
-A special effort has been made to schedule programs at convenient times for women and to provide day-long child care facilities at the College at a minimal cost.
+A special effort has been made to schedule programs at convenient times for women.